annelledejager/blog/_life/8_howtosolverubikscube.markdown

 ### Yellow corners on their places
 <br/>

 Now you have to get the yellow corners on the right places.
 This step is crucial.
-Note that the corner block in the picture is incorrect.
+Note that the corner block in the picture is correct.
 The colors should be yellow, blue and orange.

 <b>U R U' L' U R' U' L</b>